Woodland Burial Area

 You can purchase a memorial plaque, which we will place on the existing nearby Garden of Rest Wall within Penrith Cemetery.
 We do not permit the placing of memorials on woodland grave spaces.

 We permit the placing of flowers and wreaths on a grave at the time of the burial, for a limited period.
 Upon request, families and friends may plant native flowers and bulbs on a grave space, for example, Primroses, Violets, Wood Anemones and Celandines, which are in keeping with a woodland setting.

-There are no separate areas, which we use for specific religions, faiths, or those with no beliefs and we will not set any aside.
+There are no separate areas that we use for specific religions, faiths, or those with no beliefs, and we will not set any aside.

 The families or executors of the deceased may choose to use the services of a Funeral Director, or make the funeral arrangements themselves.

 Creation of a Woodland Burial Area will provide environmental benefits for future generations and nature will take care of the grave areas.